ghadiben0/-rtd-tutorial-ghadi2/docs/source/index.rst

-Welcome to our Manufacturing Execution documentation Hub !
+Welcome to MES documentation !
 ===================================

 This documentation provides comprehensive guidance and step-by-step instructions on how to use the Manufacturing Execution System <**MES**> integrated with Infor <**LN**>.
 Whether you are <MES-Operator> on the shop floor, <MES-Supervisor>, or <MES-Administrator>, this guide is designed to help you understand and efficiently use the <**MES**> system in connection with <**LN**> ERP.